JohnRazonado/2ndYear-CVSU-Notes/(GNED 04) Kasaysayan sa Pilipinas/Sources of History.md

 - Magazine and newspaper articles (this distinction varies by discipline)
 - Monographs, other than fiction and autobiography
 - Textbooks (also considered tertiary)
-- Web site (also considered primary)
+- Website (also considered primary)

 ### Historical Methodology
 it comprises certain techniques and rules that historians follow in order to properly utilize sources and historical evidences in writing history.